mui/material-ui/docs/pages/blog/material-ui-early-2024-standardization.md

 ## Inner element overrides

 Modifying the inner elements of a component to customize its behavior or look is an everyday use case.
-For example, you might want to modify the `Slider`'s thumb element to grow in size when it’s dragged:
+For example, you might want to modify the `Slider`'s thumb element to grow in size when it's dragged:

 <iframe src="https://codesandbox.io/embed/nw34ry?view=Editor+%2B+Preview&module=%2Fsrc%2FDemo.tsx&hidenavigation=1"
      style="width:100%; height: 200px; border:0; border-radius: 4px; overflow:hidden;"